Online fax service for small business

 Banking and finance.
 Loan applications, account verification forms, and wire transfer authorizations are commonly faxed to banks and credit unions.
 The fax creates a record that email doesn't.

 Healthcare and medical records.
 If you send or receive patient information, fax is often the required method.
 This applies to solo practitioners, clinics, and any business in a related field.
-See our guide to HIPAA-compliant fax for what that means in practice.
+See our guide to healthcare fax for what that means in practice.

 Real estate transactions.
 Purchase agreements, disclosures, and title documents still move via fax in many markets.
 Some title companies and escrow offices rely on it exclusively.
 More in our fax for real estate guide.